bshaffer/oauth2-server-php/README.md

 >
 >   ~ OAuth2 ([draft #31](http://tools.ietf.org/html/rfc6749#section-1))

-Most OAuth2 APIs will have endpoints for `Authorize Requests`, `Grant Requests`, and `Access Requests`:
+Most OAuth2 APIs will have endpoints for `Authorize Requests`, `Token Requests`, and `Resource Requests`:

  * **Authorize Requests** - An endpoint requiring the user to authenticate, which redirects back to the client with an `authorization code`
- * **Grant Requests** - An endpoint which the client uses to exchange the `authorization code` for an `access token`
+ * **Token Requests** - An endpoint which the client uses to exchange the `authorization code` for an `access token`
- * **Access Requests** - Any API method requiring oauth2 authentication.
+ * **Resource Requests** - Any API method requiring oauth2 authentication.
 The server will validate the incomming request, and then allow the application to serve back the protected resource

 For these tyes of requests, this library provides the following methods: